pedro-gutierrez/diesel/README.md

 ### Compiling a DSL

-Once defined, a DSL syntax can be used by another library module:
+Once defined, a DSL syntax can be imported into a library module:

 ```elixir
 defmodule Fsm do